rnzbobi/NBA-Lab-Reservation-Website/README.md

 3. **Setup environment variables:**

-    Create a `.env` file in the `ProjectFolder` directory and add the necessary environment variables.
-An example `.env` file might look like this:
+    The `.env` file is already present in the `ProjectFolder` directory with the following content:

     ```env
+    URL="mongodb://localhost:27017/lab_reservation"
+    TOKEN_KEY="labReservePrivateKey"
     PORT=3000
-    DB_URI=mongodb://localhost:27017/ccapdev
+    SECRET="secretKEY"
     ```

+    You can modify these values as needed.

 ## Running the Application